RES-200/ANK.data/README.md

-# ANK.data - Empowering Smart Cities! 🏙️🌐
+# ANK.data - Empowering Smart Cities! 🏙️🌐 - DevsHouse' 24 Top 10!

 Welcome to ANK.data Repo, where we believe in harnessing the power of technology to empower smart cities!
 Our project is a culmination of innovative ideas and cutting-edge IoT solutions aimed at revolutionizing urban living.

 ## Project Overview ℹ️

-- At ANK.data, we focus on two IoT-based prototypes that aim to address crucial challenges faced by modern cities:
+- At ANK.data, we focus on two IoT-based prototypes that aim to address crucial challenges faced by modern cities and has been ranked "4" in  DevsHouse' 24 hackathon held at VIT Chennai :

 ## Smart Waste Management Prototype 🗑️